Inherently stressful and incredibly rewarding. That sums up what it’s like to be a recruiter — especially in the current “candidate market.”

 While texting is an inherently casual form of communication, there are some important things to keep in mind.
 For instance, you should consider the employer brand in your messaging style and tone (i.e., are emojis appropriate).
 Remember, you also must include an opt-out every time you send a message, regardless of whether you’ve had previous contact with the candidate.
 For more insight, check out our post about proper SMS texting etiquette.

-Add text messages to your recruiting strategy today
+Add recruiting text messages to your hiring strategy today

 You have a limited amount of time to convince qualified candidates to consider the role you’re trying to fill.
 One study suggests they’re off the market in 10 days — less if you’re targeting upper-level executives.